Richard Cullen (attorney)

 Richard Cullen (born March 10, 1948) is an American attorney currently serving as counselor to Virginia governor Glenn Youngkin.
-He is a former Attorney General of Virginia, United States Attorney for the Eastern District of Virginia, and partner and chairman of McGuireWoods LLP.
+He is a former attorney general of Virginia, United States Attorney for the Eastern District of Virginia, and partner and chairman of McGuireWoods LLP.

-As a partner with McGuireWoods, he represented high-profile clients such as U.S. Vice President Mike Pence; Sepp Blatter, the eighth president of the Fédération Internationale de Football Association (FIFA); Dwight Clinton Jones, the then-mayor of Richmond, Virginia; former U.S. Congressman Tom DeLay and Elin Nordegren, the ex-wife of professional golfer Tiger Woods.
+As a partner with McGuireWoods, he represented high-profile clients such as U.S. vice president Mike Pence; Sepp Blatter, the eighth president of the Fédération Internationale de Football Association (FIFA); Dwight Clinton Jones, the then-mayor of Richmond, Virginia; former U.S. Congressman Tom DeLay and Elin Nordegren, the ex-wife of professional golfer Tiger Woods.

 Early life and education

 Born in Brooklyn, New York, Cullen was raised in Staunton, Virginia.
 He majored in political science and played varsity football at Furman University in Greenville, South Carolina, earning a Bachelor of Arts degree in 1971.
-He attended the University of South Carolina School of Law in Columbia, South Carolina, from 1971–72, and then worked in Washington, D.C. for U.S. Representative M. Caldwell Butler.
+He attended the University of South Carolina School of Law in Columbia, South Carolina, from 1971 to 1972, and then worked in Washington, D.C. for U.S. Representative M. Caldwell Butler.
 Cullen then returned to Virginia and earned a J.D. degree in 1977 from the University of Richmond T.C.
 Williams School of Law.
 He served as editor in chief of the school's law review.